Pork tenderloin roast recipe with roasted potatoes green beans is almost like a one-pot meal.

-The first bite of the pork tenderloin is like a flavor explosion in my mouth.
+The first bite of this pork tenderloin is like a flavor explosion in my mouth.
 It just popped and WOW.....Then, you don't want to stop.
 You want more delightful explosions over and over again.

 This meal is very low maintenance with simple flavor, but healthy.
-Enjoy!

 The later can also cook as a side dish and pair with another main course.
 Click here to find out how to cook the roasted potatoes and green beans individually.